 One of the key tasks of FAIDD is to produce and disseminate new information on the rights and needs of people with intellectual disabilities and speech impairments to support decision making and influence attitudes.
 FAIDD’s communications are closely involved in work aiming to influence legislation, the service system and the development of social security and efforts to promote socially responsible operations.

-Ketju is a journal for professionals working in the field of disability.
-It comes out six times a year, with contents that reflect the lives and thoughts of people with intellectual disabilities and people with communicative impairments and those who work with them.
-Ketju is also published online (ketju-lehti.fi).
-Both versions are published in Finnish.
+Ketju is a journal – published in Finnish – for professionals working in the field of disability.
+The contents reflect the lives and thoughts of people with intellectual disabilities and people with communicative impairments and those who work with them.
+Ketju is published online (ketju-lehti.fi).

 FAIDD maintains several web services and social media channels.
 The contents are mostly published in Finnish.